Site-Using Tips – open only this page – put page into left frameEducation for Problem Solving

 a plan: We should think about possible “reasons for No” (these & others) and whether trying to reduce their impact would make our decisions more educationally productive.

 Knowledge and Basic Skills plus Problem-Solving Skills: The beginning of my simplest model for Design Process is to "learn so you understand more accurately-and-thoroughly," because productive problem solving is the result of effectively combining creative-and-critical thinking with relevant knowledge.
 Thus, one benefit of better subject-area knowledge is better problem-solving skills, because knowledge provides the “raw materials” you can use for creative-and-critical thinking, for productive problem solving.
 In this way & others, knowledge-and-skills are mutually supportive in a student's personal education.
-Therefore our Goals for C&I should be an ideas-AND-skills curriculum with ideas-AND-skills instruction, so students will improve their ideas & skills & skills-with-ideas.
+Therefore our Goals for C&I should be a knowledge-AND-skills curriculum with knowledge-AND-skills instruction, so students will improve their ideas & skills & skills-with-ideas.

-skills plus knowledge (not ideas instead of knowledge): In our whole-person goals for education, problem-solving skills should supplement – not replace – basic skills of reading & math, and knowledge in sciences, social studies, history, literature.
+skills plus knowledge (not skills instead of knowledge): In our whole-person goals for education, problem-solving skills should supplement – not replace – basic skills of reading & math, and knowledge in sciences, social studies, history, literature.
 We should try to help students improve in multiple ways, in their skills (with reading, math, problem solving) and knowledge (in many areas of life). { and we can help students use Design Process to develop-and-use thinking strategies for how to learn basic skills & knowledge more effectively, as in strategies for Self-Regulated Learning. } { more about Unfortunately-Rational Reasons to Avoid Problem-Solving Activities in Schools plus experiences (getting more & learning more) with 4 Levels of Problem-Solving Activities that promote Experiences + Reflections ➞ Principles }

-rational reasons to avoid Problem-Solving Activities: These reasons pose a challenge for educators who are trying to design C&I that is educationally effective AND is widely adopted by teachers & schools.
-When making decisions about Problem-Solving Activities, some of the strongest reasons for NO come from perceptions of "competition between ideas and skills" leading to concerns that become especially important "when quality of teaching is defined mainly by students’ performance on standardized exams that emphasize knowledge & basic skills (in reading & math)" so "teachers (and their schools) who want a high rating will ‘teach to the exam’ by emphasizing knowledge & basic skills." {more about The Unfortunately-Rational Reasons to Avoid Problem-Solving Activities in Schools} What can we do?
-Maybe we also can use...
+rational reasons to avoid Problem-Solving Activities: { iou – by May 1, this paragraph will be expanded to include two kinds of activities, for Problem Solving and for Promoting Metacognition.} IF we see knowledge-versus-skills, it's rational to see reasons for not adopting curriculum & instructiom that emphasizes knowledge-and-skills.
+This is a challenge for educators when we are trying to design C&I that is educationally effective AND will be widely adopted by teachers & schools.
+When making decisions about Problem-Solving Activities, some of the strongest reasons for NO come from perceptions of "competition between knowledge & skills," and these lead to concerns that become especially important "when quality of teaching is defined mainly by students’ performance on standardized exams that emphasize knowledge & basic skills (in reading & math)" so "teachers (and their schools) who want a high rating will ‘teach to the exam’ by emphasizing knowledge & basic skills." { a little more about 5 Rational Reasons for Teachers to Not Teach Thinking Skills and – iou – May 5-10, here I'll write more about ways to cope with these reasons to not-teach. } What can we do?
+One interesting possibility is to begin a more widespread using of these activities (design projects & metacognitive activities) in a school's program for gifted students.

-Conceptual Evaluation of Instruction: Although "accurate [quantitative] assessment of higher-level thinking skills is difficult," maybe we should supplement quantitative assessments of knowledge with qualitative assessments of problem-solving skills by using Conceptual Evaluation of Instruction.
-This kind of evaluation is given more credibility if we accept a claim — made by David Perkins (a Professor at Harvard) in a 1992 book, Smart Schools: From Training Memories to Educating Minds — that "people learn much of what they have a reasonable opportunity and motivation to learn."
 If we want students to learn problem-solving skills, we must give them opportunities to learn these skills, and motivations to learn.
-When we examine the C&I of a school, we can evaluate the quantity & quality of opportunities for problem-solving experiences.
-If students have plenty of opportunities to learn skills, and motivations to learn, almost certainly (in “a good way to bet”) there will be more learning-of-skills.
-Conceptual Evaluation of Instruction will promote better education if it encourages teachers & administrators to ask “how can we design curriculum-guided instruction that will be more beneficial for more students?” instead of just “how can we get more points on the standardized exams?” / When we're doing conceptual evaluation, one useful tool is the integrative analysis of instruction — it's a systematic way to find opportunities for students to practice & improve their problem-solving skills — that helps us understand the structure of instruction more accurately & thoroughly, so we can improve the instruction to make it more effective in achieving our educational goals.
+When we examine the C&I of a school, we can evaluate the quantity & quality of opportunities for experiences with problem solving & metacognition.
+If students have plenty of opportunities to learn skills, and motivations to learn, almost certainly (in “a good way to bet”) there will be more learning-of-skills. / Conceptual Evaluation of Instruction will promote better education if it encourages teachers & administrators to ask “how can we design curriculum-guided instruction that will be more beneficial for more students?” instead of a focus on just “how can we get more points on the standardized exams?”
+With a creative designing of C&I, we can get "more beneficial" and also "more points."

 improving Diversity, Equity, Inclusion: